How to Create a Slideshow with Renderforest?

 For the best look, the optimal image resolution is 2560 x 1440 pixels.
 File size should be 4MB or smaller.
 You can add the visual by clicking on “Add channel art” or on the pencil icon at the top-right corner.

 You also have an option to add a profile icon.
 Do this by hovering over the photo icon and clicking on the pencil icon.
 The best resolution to go for is 800 x 800 pixels.
 YouTube will crop and adjust the photo to fit the frame.

 When adding your channel art, you have three options you can go with: upload your photo, select photos from your drive if you have any, or use images from the Google gallery.

 Depending on what device your viewers use, the look of your channel art may slightly vary.
 YouTube will show examples of how it will look across devices, and you have an option to crop and adjust the visual for a better look.

-Make sure to pay extra attention to this step, and create high-quality and beautifully-crafted visuals, if possible.
-Add some personality and unique touch to your visual, as it is going to be the first thing your visitors see.
+Make sure to pay extra attention to this step, and create high-quality and beautifully-crafted visuals for your channel art, if possible.
+Add some personality and unique touch to your visual, as your channel art is going to be the first thing your visitors see.

-Now, it's time to describe your channel.
-Head to the "About" section to add an irresistible and informative description to your channel that will tell the viewers the story behind it.
+Now, it's time for the channel description.
+Head to the "About" section to add an irresistible and informative description to your YouTube account that will tell the viewers the story behind it.